Committed to Leading the Industry in Minimizing Environmental Impact

-C2G is committed to leading the industry in minimizing the impact of its activities on the environment.
-As a company, we strive to meet or exceed all environmental legislations—both within the USA, and around the globe—and we encourage the adoption of similar principles by our suppliers.
-Our commitment to compliance with environmental directive such as RoHS, R.E.A.C.H., and WEEE, just to name a few, and our ability to provide our customers with the necessary documentation on product compliance upon request, help to make C2G your environmentally friendly choice for all of your cabling and connectivity needs!
+As a company, we strive to meet or exceed all environmental legislations–both within the countries we do business in, and around the globe–and we encourage the adoption of similar principles by our suppliers.
+Our commitment to compliance with environmental directives such as RoHS, R.E.A.C.H., and WEEE–just to name a few–and our ability to provide our customers with the necessary documentation on product compliance upon request, help to make C2G your environmentally friendly choice for all of your cabling and connectivity needs!

 In 1998, the European Union discovered that alarmingly large amounts of hazardous waste were being dumped into landfill sites.
 Trends also indicated that the volumes were likely to grow 3–5 times faster than average municipal waste.
 This highlighted a massive, and growing source of environmental contamination.